MaximSugrobov/TradeBots/README.md

 # TradeBots
-All files should be used via jupyter-notebook\n
+All files should be used via jupyter-notebook
 All libs can be found in files
 Live data script takes data via API from binance and store the data in sql db